JahsiasWhite/TweetCurrentSpotifySong/README.md

 2. Type
 ``ATOM.py``

-If Spotify credentials weren't provided, they will be asked to be entered before the program continues.
+* If Spotify credentials weren't provided, they will be asked to be entered before the program continues.
-If the wrong Spotify credentials were entered a new tab will open on your webrowser saying which credential was wrongly entered.
+* If the wrong Spotify credentials were entered a new tab will open on your web browser saying which credential was wrongly entered.
 The program will also be stuck and has to be restarted if this happens